respoke/docs/src/client/ios/getting-started.md

 ## Create an account

-First [signup for a Respoke account](https://portal.respoke.io/#/signup).
 Within the Respoke Dashboard you can create, manage and delete Respoke Apps.
 Clicking on a specific App lets you view your App ID, App Secret, whether you have Dev Mode enabled and App Roles (if any).

 ## Setup Xcode IDE

 ### Create an iOS Workspace

 Open Xcode and create a new workspace.
 Now create a new project, supply the project options and add the project to the workspace.

 ![configure new project](../../images/ios-sdk/single-view-application.png)